wawek91/Automerger/README.md

 ## automerger-ejb
 EJB building module, which uses core merging functionality adjusted to work in JEE environment.
-Repository configuration is stored in `automerger.properties`.
+Repository configuration is stored in `repository.properties`, mailing configuration is stored in `mailing.properties`.

 ## automerger-standalone
 Standalone version of Automerger, allowing to immediately test core module work.
-Repository configuration is stored in `repository.properties`.
+Repository configuration is stored in `repository.properties`, mailing configuration is stored in `mailing.properties`.

 ## automerger-tools
 Repository configuration is stored in `repository.properties`.